 Held during National Poetry Month (April), Brave Testimony was inaugurated in 2000 as an annual event that celebrates poetry of the African Diaspora.
-Past participants include former U.S. Poet Laureate Rita Dove, Sonia Sanchez, Michael Harper, and Toi Dericotte, as well as poets from the Cave Canem Poetry Workshop, notably Natasha Trethway, Terrence Hayes and Tracie Morris.
-Other Brave Testimony participants include Sekou Sundiata, Jay Wright, Dub poet Kwesi Johnson, a multi-media performance by the cast of SOARS: Story of a Rape Survivor, Christian Campbell and South African poet laureate Keorapetse Kgostile.
+Past participants include former U.S. Poets Laureate Rita Dove and Natasha Trethewey, Sonia Sanchez, Michael Harper, and Toi Dericotte, as well as poets from the Cave Canem Poetry Workshop, notably Terrence Hayes and Tracie Morris.
+Other Brave Testimony participants include Sekou Sundiata, Jay Wright, Dub poet Kwesi Johnson, a multi-media performance by the cast of SOARS: Story of a Rape Survivor, Christian Campbell, Nikki Finney, and South African Poet Laureate Keorapetse Kgosisile.

 This annual program, scheduled in conjunction with the Penn Relays, was established in 2002 as a forum for informed discussions with prominent African American athletes, sports scholars and journalists.
 This event has offered a forum for a wide range of a variety of participants, including Tina Sloan Green, Kellen Winslow, Todd Boyd, Harry Edwards, Stephen A. Smith, Tommie Smith, John Carlos and Mairon Jones.